mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta/Running_a_Local_Server/Running_a_Local_Server.md

 1. In the root directory of your fork double-click the `run.bat` script.
 This will build the wiki then run a web server locally on Windows that can be accessed via a browser.
     > The server is only accessible on your system, not over the internet.
+2. The script will prompt for whether you'd like to use incremental or full builds for the current session.
+Press `1` or `Enter` key for the incremental build type (faster).
+    > The alternative full build option will rebuild the whole wiki any time a change is detected.
+This is useful if you've changed some permalink metadata and need the search results and sidebar [sections](/Meta/Creating_Editing_Pages/Metadata_Organization/Creating_a_Section) to sync up with the changes.
-2. Minimize the CMD window and launch a browser.
+3. Minimize the CMD window and launch a browser.
-3. Enter `localhost:4000` in the addressbar to visit the local wiki running on your system!
+4. Enter `localhost:4000` in the addressbar to visit the local wiki running on your system!

 > You'll notice a new `_site` directory in the root of the wiki directory appear.
 This directory only contains the compiled versions of pages/files for the local server and is ignored by Github Desktop when detecting file changes, so avoid editing any of the files within.

 ### Closing the local server

-You can stop the local server running at any time by opening the CMD window you minimized and pressing `Ctrl+C` (the 'cancel' command) then confirming the two prompts by pressing `y` and `Enter`.
+You can stop the local server running at any time by opening the CMD window you minimized and pressing `Ctrl+C` (the 'cancel' command) twice to terminate the process.

 ## Making changes